itstabya/6835-keyboardexpanse/README.md

 Keyboard Expanse is all about keeping your hands on your keyboard; but expanding the interactable surface from simple button presses.

 1. **Grounded Location**: Minimises gestural fatigue
-2. **Subtle Events**: No large, artificial movements required.
+2. **Subtle Events**: No large, artificial movements are required.
 3. **No "wake"-command**: Allows keyboard-shortcut level speed.
-4. **Concrete metaphors** related to real-world experiences: To go left you point left; to minimise you swipe the window away; to change desktop you move along the keyboard.
+4. **Concrete metaphors** related to real-world experiences: To go left - you point left; to minimise - you swipe the window away; to change desktop - you move along the keyboard.
 5. **Works alongside Keyboard Shortcuts**: Keyboard shortcuts still have a place in this system: Copy + Paste are both ubiquitous, well-known and have no quick facsimile in gestural space.

 ## :wrench: Technology